-Command / Params Cmp Description set-global-sync-limit-va lueno Limit the concurrency of sync operations to some maximum number.
-0 n means unlimited. get-global-sync-limit-va lueno Inquiry of the preceding value. set-global-enabled-log-c om pne ssi offsell the whole cluster which compression features to use globally for \$features logfile compression.
+Command / Params Cmp Description set-sync-limit-value no Limit the concurrency of sync operations to some maximum number.
+0 n means unlimited. get-sync-limit-value no Inquiry of the preceding value. set-connect-pref-list no Set the order of preferences for connections when there are more than host1,host2,hostn 2 hosts participating in a cluster.
+The argument must be comma- separated list of node names. get-connect-pref-list no Inquiry of the preceding value. set-global-enabled-log-c ompnæssi offsell the whole cluster which compression features to use globally for \$features logfile compression.
 The effective value can be checked via marsadm view-enabled-log-compressions.
 See marsadm view-potential-features and marsadmhelp for a list of compression feature names, which must be separated by symbols.
-Details are described in section Data Com- pression and Checksumming (Digests). set-global-enabled-net-c om pne ssi offsell the whole cluster which compression features to use glob-, \$features ally for network transport compression.
+Details are described in section Data Com- pression and Checksumming (Digests). set-global-enabled-net-c ompræssi offsell the whole cluster which compression features to use glob-, \$features ally for network transport compression.
 The effective value can be checked via marsadm view-enabled-net-compressions.
 See marsadm view-potential-features and marsadmhelp for a list of compression feature names, which must be separated by symbols.
 Details are de- scribed in section Data Compression and Checksumming (Digests). set-global-disabled-dige stano Tell the whole cluster which digests to disable globally for checksum-, \$features ming of transaction logfile data.
 The effective value can be checked via marsadm view-disabled-digests.
 See marsadm view-potential-features and marsadmhelp for a list of compression feature names, which must be separated by symbols.
 Details are described in section Data Com- pression and Checksumming (Digests).
 Command / Params Cmp Description